Beszt/DS1307-RTC-STM32-Lib/README.md

 };
 ```

-For more addidtional info check the comments in the code!
+For more addidtional info check the comments in header files!